/ factorpad.com / tech / vim / reference / master-vim.html

 A: If you are just starting out, the vimtutor program that comes with most distributions of Vim is helpful.
 In about 25 minutes you will get an introduction to many of the features of Vim.

 Find more free resources for learning Vim at our YouTube Channel.
-Subscribe straight from here.
+Hop on @factorpad on Twitter and join our no-spam email list for reminders.